CPablo08/Meteorological-Simulator/replit.md

 ## Overview

-This is a full-stack web application that simulates a meteorological (weather) station with real-time data visualization, interactive 3D simulation, and comprehensive weather parameter controls.
-The system provides an immersive experience for monitoring and controlling weather conditions through a modern web interface.
+This is a full-stack web application that simulates a meteorological (weather) station with real-time data visualization, interactive 3D simulation, comprehensive weather parameter controls, and live weather station data integration.
+The system provides an immersive experience for monitoring and controlling weather conditions through a modern web interface, with support for both simulated and real meteorological station data.

 ## User Preferences